abdullahbodur/dream-case-study/README.md

 - [ ] Write github workflow to run the tests
 - [ ] Optimize dockerfile for the application
 - [ ] Optimize the code for better performance
-  - [ ] Add Redis for caching the results
+  - [ ] Add Redis for caching the tournament live data
   - [ ] Add a queue for processing the requests